panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 `handleClick` callback is memoizied by `useCallback()`.
 As long as `term` variable stays the same, `useCallback()` returns the same function object.

-Even if for some reason `MyParent` component is re-renders, `handleClick` statys the same and doesn't break the memoization of `MyBigList`.
+Even if for some reason `MyParent` component is re-renders, `handleClick` stays the same and doesn't break the memoization of `MyBigList`.

 ## 4. A bad use case